 As an active member of his community, Mike served as an elected member of the school board in Northampton for 8 years.
 He was a Recreation Commissioner overseeing Northampton’s Recreation Department and was a board member for the Northampton Education Foundation, a nonprofit organization that raises money and awards grants to teachers in the Northampton Public Schools.

-Mike lives in Northampton with his wife Megan Allen and four children: Daniel, Allison, Sean, and Collin.
+Mike lives in Northampton with his wife Megan Allen and four children: Dan, Alli, Sean, and Collin.